roryhr/website/content/pages/about.md

 Title: About

-Rory Hartong-Redden is Data Engineer/Data Scientist.
+Rory Hartong-Redden is a data scientist and engineer currently in California.
-My tools of choice are Python, Spark, Shell, and SQL.
+He's worked with lots of data primarily with Python, Spark, and Hadoop.

 # Long Bio